Mojang/EducationContent/coding-fun/lesson-5/cattle.md

 ```

 ## Step 2
 Look at the path the Agent needs to take and make sure you finish the coding sequence with correct turns for the Agent.
+You can **duplicate** the code by right-clicking on the blocks and selecting **duplicate** option.